matthid/FSharpSession/slides/index.md

 Low risk

-- Runs on CLR, mono and the new "CoreCLR"
+- Runs on CLR, mono and the new "dotnetcore"
 - Open Source
 - Good Interop
 - Back-out to C#